What Is StreamerRT?

 - Parks and Recreation officials in charge of keeping people safer on the ballfield, at the pool or at the fairgrounds.

 - Airport operations staff that must react quickly to severe weather and lightning.

 - Golf club managers monitoring the approach of disruptive and dangerous weather.

 What Sets StreamerRT Apart?

-The backbone of StreamerRT is our weather network of more than 10,000 weather stations.
+The backbone of StreamerRT is our weather network of thousands of weather stations.
 Each station records more than 25 weather variables and updates every few seconds.
 This live, hyper-local weather information is exclusive to Earth Networks, enabling an unmatched view of current conditions at and around locations that matter to you and your operations or business.
 In addition, StreamerRT displays live lightning information from the Earth Networks Total Lightning Network™, the largest lightning network detecting both cloud-to-ground and in-cloud lightning, the latter being an important precursor of severe weather such as damaging winds and tornadoes.